Olly Murs

-Oliver Stanley Murs (born 14 May 1984) is an English singer, songwriter, and television presenter.
-He was runner-up on the sixth series of The X Factor in 2009 and was later signed to RCA Records and Sony Music in the United Kingdom, and Columbia Records in the United States.
+Oliver Stanley Murs (born 14 May 1984) is an English singer, songwriter, and television personality.
+He came to prominence after participating on the sixth series of the television talent show The X Factor in 2009, where he finished as runner-up.
+Following the show, Murs was signed to RCA Records and Sony Music in the United Kingdom, and Columbia Records in the United States.

-In 2010, Murs released his self-titled debut album, which entered the UK Albums Chart at number two and was certified double platinum by the British Phonographic Industry (BPI).
-The album included the hit singles "Please Don't Let Me Go" and "Thinking of Me".
-The following year, he released his second album, In Case You Didn't Know, which entered the charts at number one and resulted in two number-one singles with "Heart Skips a Beat" and "Dance with Me Tonight".
-In 2012, Murs released his third album, Right Place Right Time, and released six singles from it; the first, "Troublemaker", was his fourth number one.
-As of December 2014, Murs has sold over 10 million records worldwide.
+In 2010, Murs released his self-titled debut studio album, which entered the UK Albums Chart at number two and was certified double platinum by the British Phonographic Industry (BPI).
+It included the hit singles "Please Don't Let Me Go" and "Thinking of Me".
+His second studio album, In Case You Didn't Know (2011), debuted at number one in the UK and resulted in two number-one singles: "Heart Skips a Beat" and "Dance with Me Tonight".
+Murs released his third studio album, Right Place Right Time (2012), and released six singles from it; the first, "Troublemaker", was his fourth number one in the UK.

-In 2014, Murs released the single "Wrapped Up" featuring Gym Class Heroes' Travie McCoy, which peaked at number three.
-This was the first single to be released from him fourth album Never Been Better, which entered the charts at number one.
-It was followed by a second single, "Up" featuring American singer Demi Lovato.
-In 2016, Murs released his fifth album, 24 Hrs, which debuted at number one on the UK Albums Chart, followed by his sixth album, You Know I Know, in 2018.
-After splitting with RCA Records, Murs released his seventh album, Marry Me, in 2022.
+In 2014, Murs released the single "Wrapped Up" featuring Gym Class Heroes' Travie McCoy, which reached the top-five on the UK Singles Chart.
+This was the first single to be released from his fourth studio album, Never Been Better (2014), which entered the UK Albums Chart at number one.
+It was followed by a second single, "Up", featuring American singer Demi Lovato.
+Following the release of his fifth studio album, 24 Hrs (2016), and its lead single "You Don't Know Love", Murs released his sixth studio album, You Know I Know (2018).
+After parting ways with RCA Records, Murs signed with EMI Records to release his seventh studio album, Marry Me (2022).

-In 2011, it was announced that Murs would return to The X Factor to co-present its spin-off show The Xtra Factor with Caroline Flack.
-In 2015, it was announced that Murs would be reunited with Caroline Flack to replace Dermot O'Leary as co-presenters of The X Factor on series 12.
-Since 2018, Murs has been a judge and coach on The Voice UK.
-In 2022, he began presenting Starstruck on ITV.
+In 2011, Murs returned to The X Factor to co-present its spin-off show The Xtra Factor, alongside Caroline Flack.
+In 2015, he reunited with Flack to replace Dermot O'Leary as co-presenters of The X Factor for series 12.
+From 2018 to 2023, he was a coach on the television talent show The Voice UK.
+In March 2024, Murs became a co-host of Heart Radio's Saturday morning slot alongside Mark Wright.